nmwsharp/polyscope-docs/cpp/source/structures/floating_quantities/images.md

 // == Add images associated with a structure
-// Here, a camera view, you could also use a point cloud, or a mesh, etc polyscope::CameraView* targetView = polyscope::getCameraView("my view"); // some view you have registered
+// Here, a camera view, you could also use a point cloud, or a mesh, etc polyscope::CameraView* targetView = polyscope::getCameraView("my view"); // some structure you previously registered

 polyscope::ColorImageQuanitity* colorImageView =
 targetView->addColorImageQuantity("test color image", width, height, imageColor,